-CERTIFICATE OF ULTIMATE PURCHASER OF KEROSENE FOR USE IN FOREIGN TRADE OR USE (OTHER THAN BY STATE OR LOCAL GOVERNMENT) IN NONCOMMERCIAL AVIATION (To support vendor's claim for credit or payment under section 6427(I)(5)(B) of the Internal Revenue Code.)
-Name, Address, and Employer Identification Number of Ultimate Vendor The undersigned ultimate purchaser ("Buyer") hereby certifies the following under penalties of perjury: A. The kerosene to which this certificate relates is purchased for - (check one): 1.
-Use on a farm for farming purposes 2.
-Use in foreign trade (reciprocal benefits required for foreign registered airlines) 3.
-Use in certain helicopter and fixed-wing air ambulance uses 4.
-The exclusive use of a nonprofit educational organization 5.
-Use in an aircraft owned by an aircraft museum 6. ☐ Use in military aircraft; or 7.
-A nonexempt use in noncommercial aviation.
-B. This certificate applies to the following (complete as applicable): If this is a single purchase certificate, check here $\square$ and enter: 1. a.
-Invoice or delivery ticket number \\\ b.
-Number of gallons 2.
-This is a certificate covering all purchases under a specified account or order number: a.
-Effective date b.
-Expiration date (period not to exceed 1 year after effective date) c.
-Buyer's account number ■ Buyer will provide a new certificate to the vendor if any information in this certificate changes.
-If Buyer uses the kerosene to which this certificate relates for a use other than the nontaxable use stated above, Buyer will be liable for tax.
-Buyer understands that the fraudulent use of this certificate may subject Buyer and all parties making such fraudulent use of this certificate to a fine or imprisonment, or both, together with the costs of prosecution.
-Printed or typed name of person signing Title of person signing Name of Buyer Employer identification number Address of Buyer Signature and date signed
+TIMATE PURCHASER OF KEROSENE FOR USE IN NONEXEMPT, NONCOMMERCIAL AVIATION ador's claim for credit or payment under section 6427(I)(4)(C)(ii) of the Internal Revenue Code.)

+Name, Address, and Employer Identification Number of Ultimate Vendor

+The undersigned ultimate ourchaser ("Buyer") hereby certifies the following under penalties of perjury:

+A. The kerosene to which this certificate relates is purchased for a nonexempt use in noncommercial aviation.

+B. This certificate applies to the following (complete as applicable):

+1. If this is a single e purchase certificate, check here $\square$ and enter:

+a.
+Invoice or de livery ticket number

+b.
+Number of g allons

+2. This is a certific ate covering all purchases under a specified account or order number:

+a.
+Effective dat e

+b.
+Expiration da

+c.
+Buyer's acco unt number

+■ Buyer will provide a ne w certificate to the vendor if any information in this certificate changes.

+■ If Buyer uses the keros liable for tax. ene to which this certificate relates for a use other than the nontaxable use stated above, Buyer will be

+t the fraudulent use of this certificate may subject Buyer and all parties making such fraudulent use of or imprisonment, or both, together with the costs of prosecution.

+Printed or typed name of p erson signing

+Title of person signing

+Name of Buyer

+Employer identification nur nber

+Address of Buyer

+Signature and date signed